FlexMeasures/flexmeasures/documentation/tut/forecasting_scheduling.rst

 Here we have described the state of charge at 10am to be ``12.1``.
 In addition, we requested that it should be ``25`` at 4pm.
 For instance, this could mean that a car should be charged at 90% at that time.

 Now here is a task that requires some scheduling.
-If FlexMeasures receives this UDI Event, a scheduling job will be made and put into the queue.
-In turn, the forecasting job creates a proposed schedule.
-We'll look a bit deeper into those further down in :ref:`getting_schedules`;
+If FlexMeasures receives this message, a scheduling job will be made and put into the queue.
+In turn, the scheduling job creates a proposed schedule.
+We'll look a bit deeper into those further down in :ref:`getting_schedules`.

 .. note:: Even without a target state of charge, FlexMeasures will create a scheduling job.
 The flexible device can then be used with more freedom to reach the system objective (e.g. buy power when it is cheap, store it, and sell back when it's expensive).